satpreetsingh/satpreetsingh.github.io/_pages/about.md

 ---

-# About Me

 > 🧭 *Currently on the job market for Assistant Professor and Research Scientist positions.
-See my [Research page](research/) for ongoing projects.*
+See my [Research page](research/) for more details!*

 ---